 • Submit one social media post about their internship.

-• Submit an end of summer reflection report.
+• Submit an end of summer reflection report via CareerLink Summer Experience Survey.

 Yawkey Community Service Funded Internship

-• Proposed opportunity must be a community based nonprofit in Connecticut, Massachusetts, Rhode Island, Vermont, New Hampshire, and Maine (New England).
+• Proposed opportunity must be a community based nonprofit in New England, particularly Massachusetts and Connecticut.
+Nonprofits within Rhode Island, Vermont, New Hampshire, and Maine will also be considered.

-• Must be strongly aligned with the Yawkey Foundation’s six Areas of Giving (Health Care; Education; Human Services; Youth and Amateur Athletics; Arts and Culture; Wildlife and Conservation).
+• Mission of the nonprofits must be strongly aligned with the Yawkey Foundation’s six Areas of Giving (Health Care; Education; Human Services; Youth and Amateur Athletics; Arts and Culture; Wildlife and Conservation).

-• Preference going to internship proposals that served the most disadvantaged/underserved areas/communities.
+• Preference going to internship proposals that serve the most disadvantaged/underserved areas/communities in Massachusetts and Connecticut.

 • The internship does not need to be secured before the Yawkey Community Service Funded Internship application deadline.
-Because most nonprofit internships are not determined until middle- to late- spring, applicants may not have a secured internship by the application deadline which is fine.
+Most nonprofit internships are not determined until middle-to-late spring.

 Application Process